 Key technical features

-- The ACCORD mobile app delivers targeted crop management information, utilising a unique mixture of multi-spectrum satellite EO imagery with very high-resolution weather data and pest & disease alert models.
+- The ACCORD mobile app delivers targeted crop management information, utilising a unique mixture of multi-spectrum satellite EO imagery with highly localised and accurate weather data and pest & disease alert models.

 - The custom weather model uses a mixture of historical data, and live data to provide geo-targeted, highly accurate weather forecasts.

 - EO data provides a reliable, independent and cost-effective way to monitor the Normalized Difference Vegetation Index (NDVI) of crops.
-NDVI is an indicator of crop health and is used to detect the early warning signs of pests, diseases and nutritional defects.
+NDVI is an indicator of crop health and is used to detect the early warning signs of deterioration and the presence of pests or diseases.

 - ACCORD uses a combination of optical satellites, such as Sentinel and the DMC3/TripleSat constellation, to ensure the correct resolution of data is being acquired and balanced with cost-effectiveness.